coveooss/sf-case-assist-cookbook/README.md

 ## Table of Contents

 - [What Is Included in This Project](#what-is-included-in-this-project): A description of the contents of this repository.

+- [Prerequisites](#prerequisites): A detailed list of required installations, configurations, and dependencies necessary to set up and use the Case Assist Cookbook effectively.

 - [How to Deploy](#how-to-deploy): This is the recommended installation option.
 Use this option if you want to see the app and the code in action.